-The info tab will give you information about the hardware, including firmware information, date of birth information, resolutions, mac addresses and more.
+The info tab will give you information about the hardware, including firmware information, date of birth information (Date of manufacture), resolutions, mac addresses and more.
 You can also name your hardware here and it will be named throughout the software with that name.